-During these 3 weeks, patients may either stay in the hospital or visit an outpatient clinic every day.
-This choice is decided by patients and their caregivers.
+During these 3 weeks, patients may either stay in the hospital or visit an outpatient clinic every day; this decision is made by the patient and caregiver in collaboration with the care team.
 What are the possible side effects of ASCT?